firebolt-db/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

 9. Record the **Role ARN** listed on the role summary page.

-## Increase the max session duration for your AWS role

-{: .note}
-Starting in DB version 3.23, increasing the max session duration is no longer necessary.

-1. Log in to the [AWS Identity and Access Management \(IAM\) Console](https://console.aws.amazon.com/iam/home#/home).
-2. From the left navigation panel, choose **Roles**.
-3. Begin typing the name of the role that you created in [Step 2: Create the IAM role](#create-the-iam-role), and then select it from the list.
-4. In the summary section, locate the **Maximum session duration** field.
-Click **Edit**
-5. Choose _12 hours_ from the list, and then click **Save changes.**

 ## Specify the IAM role in the external table definition
 Specify the role ARN in the [CREDENTIALS](../../sql_reference/commands/data-definition/create-external-table.md#syntaxauthenticating-using-an-iam-role) of the `CREATE EXTERNAL TABLE` statement.
 If you specified an external ID, make sure to specify it in addition to the role ARN.
 When you use an `INSERT` statement to ingest data from your source to a fact or dimension table, Firebolt assumes the IAM role for permissions to read from the location specified in the external table definition.